 Kirkland is a distinguished art and cultural destination that features celebrated galleries, art and cultural organizations, individual artist and events.
 It’s not by accident that those who live, work, and play here have become art enthusiasts in some way.
 Public art greets and intrigues you throughout the City, performances happen year round and art galleries showcase traditional and new art forms.
 Visit the City’s tourism website to explore Kirkland’s diverse art scene.

 The Kirkland Cultural Arts Commission is a volunteer board that works to help arts, culture and heritage grow and thrive in the City of Kirkland.
 Along with supporting art and cultural initiatives throughout the year the Cultural Arts Commission advises the City Council on art acquisition and promotes strategic arts planning in Kirkland.

-In a 2009 Strategic Plan for the Arts, Culture, and Heritage of Kirkland, the following vision statement captures the ideals of the Kirkland Cultural Arts Commission:
+In the 2009 Strategic Plan for the Arts, Culture, and Heritage of Kirkland, the following vision statement captures the ideals of the Kirkland Cultural Arts Commission:

 “The City of Kirkland strongly values the integration of diverse art, culture and heritage to enrich the quality of daily life and enrich a dynamic community.
-Between 2010 and 2020, Kirkland will greatly strengthen the aesthetic and economic culture of our lakeside community by becoming a notable arts destination.”
+Between 2010 and 2020, Kirkland will greatly strengthen the aesthetics and economy of our lakeside community by becoming a notable arts destination.”